How Do I Get Started?

 Do you have women's only classes?

-No, we currently don't offer women's only classes because all of our beginners classes as well as a good chunk of our all levels classes are already taught by a female instructor, so women who prefer to learn from a woman can come to those classes.
-All of our classes offer a safe and supportive environment for both women and men and we don't feel the need to create a separate class for women only.
+No, we currently don't offer women's only classes because all of our beginners classes as well as a good chunk of our all levels classes are already taught by our brown belt female instructor, so women who prefer to learn from a woman can come our female led classes.
+Our beginners classes are an excellent class for women to start training in.
+Our beginners classes teach the same techniques that would be taught in a women's only class.
+There is no difference in the techniques that are taught to women and men.

 Do women have to train with men?
 Do men have to train with women?